CorneliaKelinske/first_blog/posts/2021/11-28-media_upload_to_database.md

 Before we get down to the nitty-gritty, let's make sure we are on the same page.
 I am assuming that you have set up your Phoenix project including your repo and your uploads and user schemas.
-For reference, my project has an accounts context in which I am defining my user schema and my upload schema is defined in my content context.
+For reference, my project has an accounts context for my user schema and a content context for my upload schema.
 Accordingly, my '/lib/my_project folder' has the following structure:

 ```
 ├── lib